bahrus/em-bower/README.md

 does the following:

 1. Clones the "myWrappingContent" template.
+2. Substitutes in values from the select element properties into the double brace expressions.
-2. Inserts the clone right after the select element.
+3. Inserts the clone right after the select element.
-3. Moves the select element right after the slot element.
+4. Moves the select element right after the slot element.
-4. Deletes the slot element.
+5. Deletes the slot element.

 So the markup above results in: